337,000+ Licensed Radiographers to Date – It Can Be Done!

 Studying in a group is very important, however, to get more out of a given period, studying alone has proven to be better.
 You are able to focus more and cover a larger part of the area of interest.
 There are also fewer chances of you getting distracted.
 When you study with a partner especially a friend, you may tend to drift off and actually spend less time constructively studying.

 Reserve group study sessions for revision of what you have covered to reinforce what you already know.
-If they are better in imaging procedure while you understand the physics behind the machines better, you will be able to help each other better through the studies.
+If they are better in imaging procedures while you understand the physics behind the machines better, you will be able to help each other better through the studies.

 II.
 The Right Study Guide